-\\NOTE: Only committee members and the student taking the examination may be present during the oral component\\
+NOTE: Only committee members and the student taking the examination may be present during the oral component.
+Other students, faculty or guests may not attend.
+The Director or Associate Director may choose to attend any qualifying exam.

-Part B - Grading Procedures for the Writing and Oral Components:

-The status of the Part B exam (pass/fail) will be determined by the student's committee after a short meeting of committee members immediately following the examination.
-The decision for Part B is determined by a majority vote of all Guidance Committee members.
+Grading Procedures for the Writing and Oral Components of the Qualifying Examination: The status of the Qualifying Examination (pass/fail) will be determined by the student's committee after a short meeting of committee members immediately following the oral examination.
+The decision is determined by a majority vote of all Guidance Committee members.
 The committee chair must write a summary representing the opinions of those who voted 'pass' and those who voted 'fail'.
 Should the majority of committee members vote to fail the student, she/he will be informed in person and then receive a written letter of the outcome.
 The student must meet with the chair of his/her committee to review the critiques of the committee regarding the written proposal and oral presentation.
-The student must retake the Part B exam within 6 months of written notification of failure.
+The student must retake the Qualifying Exam within 6 months of written notification of failure.
 There are no exceptions to this deadline.
-NGP and USC Graduate School guidelines state that a second failure of Part B will result in automatic dismissal from the university.
+NGP and USC Graduate School guidelines state that a second failure of the Qualifying Examination will result in automatic dismissal from the university.
 Students who are dismissed may access rules for disputing academic dismissals in SCampus.